 Penetration Testing Services

-Penetration testing (also known as pentest) is a controlled process which simulates a real-world attack from malicious users and/or external attackers.
-Penetration testing aims to spot company’s security flaws and evaluate a potential influence of these attacks on an organization’s business operations.
+Penetration testing (also known as pentest) is a controlled process that simulates a real-world attack from malicious users and/or external attackers.
+It aims to spot the company’s security flaws and evaluate the potential influence of these attacks on an organization’s business operations.

 How DataArt can help?